 This information pertains only to candidates for the Fremont City Council.
 If you are running for a special district board as a representative of Fremont, contact the Alameda County Registrar of Voters Candidate Services at (510) 272-6960 for more information.

 The General Municipal Election for the City of Fremont is held in November of even-numbered years.
-The Mayor's seat and three Council seats will be up for election on the November 6, 2018 General Municipal Ballot..
+The Mayor's seat and three Council seats will be up for election on the November 3, 2020 General Municipal Ballot..
 The City of Fremont has six Council districts for City Council elections as of November 2018 and the Mayor will continue to be elected at-large by all city voters.
 Under Fremont’s new district-based election system, voters may elect City Council candidates only from their district.
 Learn more information about our transition to the District-Based Election System.